 FAQs on Costco Anywhere Visa card by Citi

-Have questions about the warehouse club's card switch from AmEx?
-We've got answers
+Got questions about the warehouse club's switch from AmEx?
+We have answers

 Since Costco shifted to a new store credit card and to accepting only Visa cards, questions about the effect of those moves on consumers have been among the most popular reward card questions from CreditCards.com readers.

 There were a lot of moving parts to the Costco card switch, which took place in June 2016.

 First, Costco switched from American Express as its card partner to Citi, so Costco customers with the old Costco American Express card received a new Citi Costco Anywhere Visa, which has a different reward structure from the old American Express cards.